VincentWGan/New-Venture-Creation-with-ChatGPT/docs/case_study/financial_model/sample.md

 title: "Sample Conversation"
 nav_order: 1
 parent: "Financial Model"
-grand_parent: "Case Study: An Innovative Umbrella Venture"
+grand_parent: "Case Study: Using AI to Launch a New Business Making and Selling Umbrellas"
 ---

 # Sample Conversation